KDE/websites-docs-plasma-mobile-org/KirigamiTutorial.rst

    List of kirigami gallery components

-After selecting the "Grid view of cards" gallery component, we will click to the bottom action and will get some useful information about the Card and Abstract Card types.
+After selecting the "Grid view of cards" gallery component, we will click to the bottom action and we will get some useful information about the Card and Abstract Card types.

 .. figure:: kirigami-tutorial-2.png
    :scale: 50 %
-   :alt: kirigami galery grid view
+   :alt: kirigami gallery card grid view

    Kirigami gallery grid view